macihasa/combinexl/README.md

 - `-o`: Name of the output CSV file.
 - `-d`: CSV delimiter for the output file (default is `;`).
 - `-g`: Amount of goroutines for reading files at once (default is 8).
+- `-r`: Recursively goes through each subdirectory and iterates through their excel documents.

 ## Example

 ```
 `$ combinexl -p "C:\Users\testing\Year to date\" -sn "TestSheet" -o "OutputFileName"`
 ```

 Resulting logs:

 ```

 Variables